cloud-elements/devportal/docs/elements/freshdesk/authenticate.md

     | Hover over the element card, and then click __Create Instance__.</br> ![Create Instance](../img/Create-Instance.gif)  | Click __Add Instance__.</br> ![Search](../img/Add-Instance.png)  |

 5. Enter a name for the element instance.

-      {% include note.html content="If connecting to a Salesforce sandbox, change the optional Endpoint Address to https://test.salesforce.com. " %}

 7. Enter the **Subdomain** and **API Key**.
 7. Click __Create Instance__ (latest UI) or __Next__ (earlier UI).
 8. Optionally add tags in the earlier UI: